 A complete guide to poodles

-The poodle breed is believed to have originated in Germany, but it's the classic French poodle that most people imagine when they think of poodles.
-Poodles are often thought of as small dogs, but there are actually three basic types of poodle: the standard poodle (which can grow to be quite large), the miniature poodle and the toy poodle.
-Some poodle breeders claim to sell a type of poodle called a teacup poodle, but this is an unofficial size variation and the dogs that are sold as teacup poodles are usually just undersized toy poodles.
+The poodle breed is believed to have originated in Germany, but it’s the classic French type that most people imagine when they think of these dogs.
+They are often thought of as small dogs, but there are actually three basic types of poodle: the standard (which can grow to be quite large), the miniature and the toy poodle.
+Some breeders claim to sell a type of poodle called a teacup poodle, but this is an unofficial size variation and the dogs that are sold as teacup poodles are usually just undersized toy poodles.

-Height: A standard poodle is over 15 inches tall at its withers.
-A miniature poodle is between 10 and 15 inches tall at its withers.
+Height: A standard dog is over 15 inches tall at its withers.
+A miniature one is between 10 and 15 inches tall at its withers.
 A toy poodle is 10 inches or less at its withers.

 Weight: The typical standard poodle weighs between 45 pounds and 70 pounds.
 The average miniature poodle weighs between 15 pounds and 18 pounds.
 The average toy poodle weighs between 5 and 9 pounds.

 Coat: Poodles have a single layer of curly fur that is constantly growing and prone to tangling.
 Without proper grooming (including regular haircuts), matting may occur.
 Coat color is even and may appear in many different shades, including white, black, grey, brown, cream and apricot.

 Ears and Eyes: Ears hang close to the head at eye level.
 Eyes are dark and oval-shaped.

 Tail: Poodle tails are typically straight and carried high.

 This dog is considered to be one of the most intelligent dog breeds.
 It was originally bred as a water dog and excels at many different tasks, including retrieving, tracking and herding.
 Poodles typically have a good-natured disposition.
 Some have described them as graceful or noble.
 Standard poodles are generally calmer than miniature poodles and toy poodles.